~~~~ This is Page 6 ~~~~

 There's a remarkable illustrated article on Bell in the 100th Anniversary issue (September, 1988) of National Geographic.

 Bell was a high official in the American Eugenics movement.
 Eugenics is a phony, criminal, and discredited "science" to improve a society or race by selecting who may not be born.

 Those liable to genetically spread physical and social "defects" to their children were "dysgenic".
 This included alcoholics, tramps, prostitutes, criminals, street children, etc., and those with grave birth defects, including any children they produced, sometimes even normal children.

 Bell's focus was on the congenitally and prelingully Deaf.
 He proposed in 1883 that they live only within hearing society, away from most other Deaf persons.
-This would lessen deaf-to-deaf marriages and the spread of genetic and social deafness.
-Also to motivate deaf persons to acquire speech and assimilate into hearing society.
+This would lessen deaf-to-deaf marriages and the spread of genetic, social, and cultural deafness.
+Also' to motivate deaf persons to acquire speech and assimilate into hearing society.